tlepple/iceberg-intro-workshop/README.md

   *  This particular service is running Minio and it has a rest API that supports direct integration with the AWS CLI tool.
 The script also installed the AWS CLI tools and configures the properities of the AWS CLI to work directly with Minio.

 #### Local Database Notes:
   *  The local SQL database is PostgreSQL an it will host metadata with pointers to the Apache Iceberg data persisted in our object store and the data for our Apache Iceberg catalog.
 It maintains very small footprint.

 ####  Apache Iceberg Processing Engine Notes:
-  *  This particular workshop is using Apache Spark but we could have chosen any one of the currently supported platforms.
-In a future workshop I will demonstrate integrating a few of them.
+  *  This particular workshop is using Apache Spark but we could have chosen any one of the currently supported platforms:
      *  Spark
      *  Flink
      *  Trino